Moving in With a Boyfriend – Is It the Right Decision?

 Be One Hundred Percent Sure That You Want It

-Are you okay with seeing the same person every day you come home?
+Before you unpack ask yourself if are you okay with seeing the same person every day you come home?
 Are you okay to see his every small habit?
 Are you sure that you know every part of his personality and behavior and that nothing negative can surprise you?
 We don’t want to sound pessimistic, but living with someone automatically means that you’ll get to know that person better – much better than you think you do now, and it might not be a good thing.
 To avoid unpleasant surprises, talk to each other, and be sure that you’re on the same page.

 Answer Each Other’s Questions